+At Key Stage 3, all learners will have separate specialist teaching of History, Religious Studies, Citizenship (Life Skills) and Geography.
 The teaching of History up to and beyond GCSE level will allow students to undertake an understanding of modern world History, with a specific focus on British History and culture over the last millennia.

 PSHE (life skills) and the Active Citizenship curriculum at Key Stage 3 and beyond will include a focus on healthy body and healthy life; self-awareness; risks such as sexual exploitation, unsafe use of the internet and extremism; as well as learning on careers, money, industry and economics.
 The curriculum will also develop knowledge of the public institutions and services in England and abroad, and an understanding of different cultures and faiths.
 Students will be taught about parliament, about how laws are drafted and approved, about how the democratic institutions function and about the role of media and voluntary bodies.

-Other areas, such as distinguishing right from wrong; respect for the law; tolerance for, and respect for the rights of others and their cultures and faiths; freedom of choice; freedom of association; freedom of thought; risks of religious and political extremism; accepting personal responsibility within their communities and the concept of the ‘Big Society’ will be delivered through Citizenship lessons, as well as the School’s PSHE (life skills), assembly and ‘Leadership’ specialism.
+Other areas, such as distinguishing right from wrong; respect for the law; tolerance for, and respect for the rights of others and their cultures and faiths; freedom of choice; freedom of association; freedom of thought; risks of religious and political extremism; accepting personal responsibility within their communities and the concept of ‘civic society’ will be delivered through Citizenship lessons, as well as the School’s PSHE (life skills), assembly and ‘Leadership’ specialism.
 Aspects of Sex and Relationship Education (including awareness of issues such as female genital mutilation, forced marriages and sexual exploitation) will also be delivered through the PSHE (life skills) and Active Citizenship curriculum.

 At post-16 level, students will study A Level Psychology, A Level Sociology, A Level History, A Level Religious Studies and A Level Politics.